Jamming transition in kinetically constrained models with reflection symmetry: Model

 In this work, we focus on the relaxation behaviours of the system from an initial state, where sites are randomly occupied with a probability $\rho$.
 Moreover, as the simplest case, we consider the zero temperature limit $T \to 0$.
 The equilibrium state in this case involves no particles.
-Now, let us suppose that a particle configuration at $t=0$ contains a set of particles constrained by only constrained particles.
-Such particles are referred to as {\it frozen particles.} Then, frozen particles cannot annihilate, and thus they can never reach the equilibrium state.
-We refer to this phenomenon as {\it freezing}.
+Now, let us suppose that a particle configuration at $t=0$ contains a set of particles constrained by only constrained particles and boundary sites.
+Such particles are referred to as {\it frozen particles}.
+As a reference, we show a configuration of frozen particles in figure \ref{image}.
+Since frozen particles cannot annihilate, they can never reach the equilibrium state.
 On the other hand, when no frozen particles exist at $t=0$, all the particles annihilate, and hence, the final state becomes the equilibrium state.
-In this manner, whether a freezing transition occurs is determined by investigating the existence of frozen particles in initial configurations.
+In this manner, whether a {\it freezing} transition, which is a phase transition between equilibrium states and such frozen states, occurs is determined by investigating the existence of frozen particles in initial configurations.